veridonia/whitepaper/Whitepaper.md

 ## 6. Additional Core Principles

-**Independence from Advertiser Influence:** Veridonia is free from advertiser funding, ensuring that content curation is not driven by advertiser incentives and is dictated solely by community standards.
+**Independence from Advertiser Influence:** Veridonia is free from advertiser funding, ensuring that feed curation is not driven by advertiser incentives and is dictated solely by community standards.
 The platform will never employ advertising as a monetisation strategy.
 Instead, future revenue models may involve subscriptions or donations, but public benefit content—such as community feeds—will always remain free to access.
 Only private benefit features may be offered as paid options, balancing sustainability with Veridonia’s commitment to open access and public good.

 ## 7. Conclusion

-Veridonia is an experiment in community-guided curation.
+Veridonia is an experiment in community-guided online feeds.
 By pairing sortition and tiered voting with an ELO-based rating model, it replaces engagement optimisation with incentives that reward careful participation.
-Contributions that repeatedly fall outside the community’s standards carry rating and throttling costs, while steady, attentive decisions expand a participant’s role in shaping what the community sees.
+Contributions that repeatedly fall outside the community’s standards carry rating and throttling costs, while steady, attentive decisions expand a participant’s role in shaping what the community sees in its feeds.
 The expectation is that such incentives produce feeds that feel more deliberate, legible, and aligned with the community’s own preferences, with a healthier balance of signal over noise than engagement-driven alternatives.

 The next step is empirical: testing the system under real conditions and deliberate stress.
 We will evaluate how feeds distribute attention between substantive contributions and noise, as well as overall content quality and capture resistance.
 We will also examine decision latency versus judgement alignment and the fairness of IP-based inheritance to refine both the model and its parameters.